roglesby/Dice/README.md

 and the John Hopkins Bloomberg School of Public Health

-My project work can be seen at http://roglesby.shinyapps.io/Dice1/ and my presnetation can be viewed at http://roglesby.shinyapps.io/Dice1/
+My project work can be seen at http://roglesby.shinyapps.io/Dice1/ and my presentation can be viewed at http://roglesby.github.io/Dice/index.html

+The R code behind my application is available in this directory in the ui.R and server.R files.